 There are many resources available to students at Duke University both for academic and personal support.
-Please call the Gender, Sexuality, and Feminist Studies office (684-5683) if you need additional information or assistance.
+Click on the headings below to learn more.
+You can also call the Gender, Sexuality & Feminist Studies office (684-5683) if you need additional information or assistance.

 - The Graduate School, 681-3257: The Graduate School website provides extensive information on Financial Aid, opportunities for graduate students at Duke, regulations for the completion of graduate degrees, etc.

 - Center for Instructional Technology: Duke University Graduate School is committed to excellence in both research and teaching.
 To supplement TA training, the Graduate School offers courses, programs, and workshops to enhance your skills in teaching and technology.
 The CIT website posts helpful teaching resources as well.

 - Women in Science and Engineering (WISE): The Women in Science and Engineering Group is an all-volunteer organization comprised of women graduate students and post-doctoral associates who work to improve the climate for women in sciences and engineering at Duke.
 The group originated from several women-in-science initiatives sponsored at the university from 1989 through 1993.
 At that time, students, faculty, and administrators agreed that Duke needed to accomplish two goals: increase the number of women faculty members and students in science and engineering, and provide programmatic support for open discussion of science and gender issues.
 The current WISE group is committed to accomplishing these goals both by acting as a liaison between women science and engineering students and administration and by sponsoring events through which women faculty members and students in these programs can come together to share experiences and ideas for change.

 - Woodrow Wilson National Fellowship Foundation: The Woodrow Wilson National Fellowship Foundation offers dissertation grants in Women's Studies and women's health.